 These women were just a little older and further down the road than I was.
-One such lady was a precious sister in the Lord named Debbie.
+One such lady was a precious friend named Debbie.

-Debbie was a mom, a wife, an active church member, a friend and one of the wisest women I’ve known.
-She regularly offered great insights into my parenting, marriage, ministry and life.
+Debbie was a mom, a wife, an active church member, and one of the wisest women I’ve known.
+She regularly offered great insights into my parenting, marriage, ministry, and life.

 Memorials to the Jordan Crossing